nordicmicroalgae/content/checklists.md

 Lists of species and subordinate taxa and some addtional information is availabe in the standard version.
 The extended version also includes the taxonomic hierarchy and HELCOM-PEG names etc.
-Please note that the content of Nordic Microalge is based on [Dyntaxa](http://lampetra2-1.artdata.slu.se:6767/EXEC/0/1l1u2a41i71tfj14dze5n0lcd8vg) at the [Swedish Species Information Centre](http://www.artdata.slu.se/).
+Please note that the content of Nordic Microalge is based on [Dyntaxa](https://www.dyntaxa.se/) at the [SLU Swedish Species Information Centre](https://www.artdatabanken.se/en/).

 ### Adobe Acrobat format